anupamx47/acp_delete_disabled_rules/README.md

     ###########################################################
     Processing, Please Wait
     >>>>>>>>
-    Retrived all rules from  OLY-PCI-SERVER-FW-ZoneFree-Before-Optima
+    Retrived all rules from  SERVER-FW-ZoneFree-Before-Optima
     ###########################################################
     Total number of rules in Access Control Policy  :  7965 Number of rules which are disabled              :  154